rkaiser0324/CakePress/README.md

 1. Login into your WordPress dashboard at `http://wordpressserver/wp-admin`
 2. Create a page at `/cakepress` with the page contents of `[cakepress]`
-3. Go to Settings->Permalinks and enable permalinks
+3. Go to Settings->Permalinks, enable permalinks, and save
 4. In your theme `functions.php` set the filters below so the CakePress plugin knows which URLs to handle
 5. Overwrite the contents of `cakephp/app/webroot/index.php` with the file found in this plugin

 ### Third-Party WordPress Plugins

-Asset minification presents a problem due to the nonstandard location of Javascript and CSS assets served by the CakePHP app (i.e., the aliased location in the URL doesn't match the typical file path under the WordPress webroot).
+Asset minification can present a problem due to the nonstandard location of Javascript and CSS assets served by the CakePHP app (i.e., the aliased location in the URL doesn't match the typical file path under the WordPress webroot).
 If you use a asset minification plugin like [Autoptimize](https://wordpress.org/plugins/autoptimize/) or [BWP Minify](https://github.com/OddOneOut/bwp-minify), you will need to either:
 * Exclude these assets from minification via the plugin configuration, or
 * Minify these assets separately in the CakePHP app.